ABOUT THE AUTHOR

 ABOUT THE BOOK

-Richardson: A History of One of the Biggest Small Cities in Texas will be a 2-volume comprehensive "warts and all" account of Richardson from the earliest days of settlement in the 1840s to the present day (2022).
+A Sesquicentennial History of RICHARDSON, TEXAS, Or, How a Tiny Railroad Towan Became One of the Biggest Small Cities in the Lone Star State will be a 2-volume comprehensive "warts and all" account of Richardson from the earliest days of settlement in the 1840s to the present day (2022).
 In addition to all the major milestones, each volume will include many previously untold stories of human interest.
 A meticulous researcher, the author corrects mistakes that were made in previous histories of the city (as well as on some of the city's historical markers).
 Both volumes will also contain footnotes and be illustrated with photos, engravings, and maps.

-Volume One, subtitled "Town and Country," covers the early settlement period, the founding of Breckinridge (forerunner of present-day Richardson), the establishment of Richardson by the Houston & Texas Central Railroad in 1873, and events in the fledgling town's history up to the year 1924.
+Volume One, enbtitled "The Rural Roots of Richardson," covers the early settlement period, the founding of Breckinridge (forerunner of present-day Richardson), the establishment of Richardson by the Houston & Texas Central Railroad in 1873, and events in the fledgling town's history up to the year 1924.

-Volume Two, subtitled "The City," covers the past century, from the chartering of the City of Richardson in 1925 to the present-day (2022), with particular emphasis on the city's phenomenal post-World War II growth.
+Volume Two, entitled "The Remarkable Rise of Richardson," covers the past century, from the chartering of the City of Richardson in 1925 to the present-day (2022), with particular emphasis on the city's phenomenal post-World War II growth.

-Poor Scholar Publications, a Richardson-based independent publisher, anticipates that volume one of Richardson!
-A History of One of the Biggest Small Cities in Texas will be available for sale on or before June 1, 2022, with volume two to follow in August or September.
+Poor Scholar Publications, a Richardson-based independent publisher, anticipates that volume one of this set will be available for sale on or before June 1, 2022, with volume two to follow in August or September.
 The tentative price per volume will be $15.99 (paperback).